carlosedp/rebar3_diameter_compiler/README.md

 Test
 -----

-This test compiles a `.dia` file for validation
+One test compiles a `.dia` file for validation, another compares the generated erl/hrl files with the expected files in `test/expected` directory.

     rebar3 eunit

+If the format changes in the future(for example due a compiler change), the expected files can be re-generated with `GOLDEN_RUN=1 rebar3 unit`.
+This will overwrite the existing expected files.

 Publishing new versions
 -----